daniellee6925/portfolio/public/learning_of_the_day.md

 - How do you access a parent class method?
     - By Inheriting the parent class in the child class, then accessing the parent method in child class.
     - By Inheriting the parent class in the child class, and using super().

+**Learning of the day (6/24)**
+- Learning
+- How do you debug Python code in production systems?
+    - Monitoring logs
+    - Enable metrics and alerts using tools such as Prometheus
+    - Replicate in staging: reproduce production like env in local